 Formal vs Informal Synonyms

 Formal writing prefers words like dignity and honor.
 Casual conversation often uses confidence or ego.
 Choose based on your audience and tone.
+Compare synonyms for coward to understand the opposite of pride.

 Real-Life Usage Examples